Mugambi12/wms/README.md

 ## Tech Stack

-The Water Management System is built using the following technologies:
+The Water Management System utilizes the following technologies:

-- Python
+- Python for backend development
-- Flask
+- Flask for web framework
-- Blueprints
+- Blueprints for modular structure
-- WebSockets
-- Bootstrap
-- JavaScript
-- CSS
+- WebSockets(Flask-SocketIO) for real-time communication
-- HTML
+- Bootstrap, CSS, and HTML for frontend design
+- JavaScript for interactive elements

 ## Getting Started